CURRENT PROJECT STATUS:

 Customer Advisory Committee

-The Longview City Council and Beacon Hill Water & Sewer District commissioners appointed a Customer Advisory Committee (CAC) to review water supply options and provide recommendations.
-The CAC has completed its work and recommended that the City and BHWSD develop a new source of water on the Cowlitz River using horizontal collector wells.
+In 2015, the Longview City Council and Beacon Hill Water & Sewer District commissioners appointed a Customer Advisory Committee (CAC) to recommend a preferred water supply option for the community.
+After reviewing all available options, the CAC recommended developing a new source on the Cowlitz River using horizontal collector wells.
 In March, 2016 CAC reconvened to discuss the results of exploratory well drilling and recommended we continue investigating the Riverside Park and/or Rocky Point sites.
 For more information about the CAC and its objectives, visit www.LongviewWater.org.

 Frequently Asked Questions: